syaki/simple-vue/README.md

 # simple-vue
-A simple vue like framework.
+A simple vue like web framework.